BaseMax/SubmatricesCountMath/README.md

 Research: The submatrices character count problem: an efficient solution using separable values.

+My education fields are **Pure Mathematics**.
+I love math and I hope mathematics can help me to create better programs.

 ## Article / Abstract

 The subsequence character count problem has as its input an array S = S[1], ... , S[n] of symbols over alphabet A and a natural number m.